restyled-io/restyled.io-static/content/doc/Configuring-Restyled.md

 comments: false
 ```

-:wastebasket: **This feature was removed and this option no longer has any
+🗑️ **This feature was removed and this option no longer has any
 effect**.

 ### Pull Request Statuses